TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486Pico/Readme.md

 Text Strings:
 Send new text strings up to 200 characters to keys S1/T1 - S12/T12 via USBserial Start string with <1 to <6 followed by the string assigned to S1/T1-S12/T12 - end string with >
-If current Layout is L3 then S1 to S6 changed if Layout is L4 then T1 to T6 changed
+If current Layout is L3 then S1 to S6 changed, Layout L4 T1 to T6 changed, Layout L1 then M1 to M6 changed
-If current Layer is A then S1/T1-S6/T6 changed, if Layer B S7/T7-S12/T12 changed.
+If current Layer is A then M1/S1/T1-M6/S6/T6 changed, if Layer B M7/S7/T7-M12/S12/T12 changed.

-To send the text "This is a string for key [S2]." use a serial terminal to send
+Example 1: To send the text "This is a string for key [S2]." use a serial terminal to send
 <2This is a string for key [S2].> with Layer 3 visible.

-Send new text for Key [M4] - start with <0 end with > and send it with Layers 1 or 3 visible - if sent from Layer 2 it will be ignored.
-Example 1: Send <0This is [M4] Text> with Layers 1 or 3 visible - pressing [M4] will send the text
-string "This is [M4] Text" to the PC.
-Example 2: Send the macro 0x3C 0x30 0xE0 0xE1 0x29 0x3E (which is <0 Control Shift Escape >),
+Example 2: Send the macro 0x3C 0x34 0xE0 0xE1 0x29 0x3E (which is <4 Control Shift Escape >),
-with Layer 4 visible, then pressing [M4] will open the Task Manager - refer to Key-M4-Examples.jpg below for this example.
+with Layer 4 visible, then pressing [M4] will open the Task Manager.

 Panic mode reset.
 If for any reason your keypad becomes unresponsive or behaves strangely reset it as follows: